nixpulvis/nixpulvis.github.io/_ramblings/2025-08-15-graph-notation.md

 also trimmed the contents of the original post a bit to remove the stuff related to MPC, which is completely outside the scope of this post, and expanded on a few things.

+Since I posted this I've implemented the basic idea in https://github.com/nixpulvis/grapl.
+Some people have also given me feedback about the difficulty describing ad-hoc edges and arbitrary cyclic structures.
+I'm considering some extensions to make this easier, but nothing final yet.
+I'll try to update this post to point to the implementation if/when I finish it.